 \section{Abstract}

 This data explosion driven by advancements in genomic research, such as high-throughput sequencing techniques, is constantly challenging conventional methods used in genomics.
-In parallel with the urgent demand for robust algorithms, deep learning has succeeded in a variety of fields such as vision, speech, and text processing.
-Yet genomics entails unique challenges to deep learning since we are expecting from deep learning a superhuman intelligence that explores beyond our knowledge to interpret the genome.
+In parallel with the urgent demand for robust algorithms, deep learning has succeeded in various fields such as vision, speech, and text processing.
+Yet genomics entails unique challenges to deep learning since we expect a superhuman intelligence that explores beyond our knowledge to interpret the genome from deep learning.
 A powerful deep learning model should rely on insightful utilization of task-specific knowledge.
-In this paper, we briefly discuss the strengths of different deep learning models from a genomic perspective so as to fit each particular task with a proper deep architecture, and remark on practical considerations of developing modern deep learning architectures for genomics.
-We also provide a concise review of deep learning applications in various aspects of genomic research, as well as pointing out current challenges and potential research directions for future genomics applications.
+In this paper, we briefly discuss the strengths of different deep learning models from a genomic perspective so as to fit each particular task with proper deep architecture, and remark on practical considerations of developing deep learning architectures for genomics.
+We also provide a concise review of deep learning applications in various aspects of genomic research and point out current challenges and potential research directions for future genomics applications.